terrimporter/MetaWorks/README.md

 ESVtable <- reshape2::dcast(df, SampleName ~ GlobalESV, value.var = "ESVsize", fun.aggregate = sum)
 ```

+### How to filter pseudogenes for taxa with different genetic codes

+If you are targeting a broad group, such as Metazoa using COI primers, you can still filter out pseudogenes using removal method 1 that uses ORFfinder.
+This can be done in two steps, for example by first processing invertebrate phyla, then processing phylum chordata that includes the vertebrata clade (see NCBI taxonomy).
+Note that pseudogene removal method 2 that uses HMMer is currently only available for COI arthropoda at this time.

+1. Edit the config_ESV.yaml file as follows:
+Line 156, set the taxonomy filter to '-e Arthropoda -e Annelida -e Mollusca -e Cnidaria -e Platyhelminthes' to target invertebrate animal phyla.
+Line 163, set to removal method 1 (uses ORFfinder)
+Line 177, set to '5' to use the invertebrate mitochondrial genetic code for translation
+Run snakemake.
+Move invertebrate outfiles into their own directory so they do not get over-written: taxon.zotus, chimera.denoised.nonchimeras.taxon, orf.fasta*, rdp.csv.tmp, results.csv .

+2. Edit the config_ESV.yaml file as follows:
+Line 156, set the taxonomy filter to '-e Chordata' to target animals with a notochord (includes the Vertebrata clade) (see NCBI taxonomy).
+Lin 163, keep removal method 1
+Line 177, set to '2' to use the vertebrate mitochondrial genetic code for translation
+Run snakemake.
+Move chordata outfiles into their own directory so they do not get over-written: taxon.zotus, chimera.denoised.nonchimeras.taxon, orf.fasta*, rdp.csv.tmp, results.csv .

+The invertebrate and chordata results.csv files can then be combined prior to downstream processing.

 ## Tutorial

 We have provided a small set of COI paired-end Illumina MiSeq files for this tutorial.
 These sequence files contain reads for several pooled COI amplicons, but here we will focus on the COI-BR5 amplicon (Hajibabaei et al., 2012, Gibson et al., 2014).